-Obituary for Julie Fillenwarth
+Obituary for Julie Fillenwarth (Fillenwarth)

 In lieu of flowers, memorial gifts may be sent to the Avera Cancer Institute Center for Precision Oncology in Sioux Falls, SD, the Okoboji Blue Water Festival at Historic Arnolds Park, Inc. or the Lakes Area Dog Park.